Sondra Locke: Wellness

 By the end of the 1970s, Locke became a follower of research scientist Durk Pearson's views on longevity.
 In the book Life Extension: A Practical Scientific Approach (1982), which promotes the theory that free radicals are a primary cause of aging and recommends antioxidant supplements to prevent the damage they supposedly do, Locke was written about as a pseudonymous celebrity (Miss Jones) using the principles.

 Locke was an avid sportswoman.
-In 1979 and 1982, respectively, for instance, she competed in the John Denver Celebrity Pro-Am ski tournament at Heavenly Mountain Resort and the Senator's Cup at John Gardiner's Tennis Ranch.
+In 1979 and 1982 respectively, for instance, she competed in the John Denver Celebrity Pro-Am ski tournament at Heavenly Mountain Resort and the Senator's Cup at John Gardiner's Tennis Ranch.

 Public image

-Throughout her career, Locke appeared on several magazine covers including Club International, Family Weekly and People.
+Throughout her career, Locke appeared on many magazine covers including Club International, Family Weekly, Hello!, Kinema Junpo, National Enquirer, People, La Settimana Enigmistica, Star, TV Guide, Voici, Weekend and Woman.
 Australian rock band The Sports named their 1981 album Sondra in her honor.
 She became a significant subject of widespread media interest while dating Clint Eastwood, and they were dubbed a "golden couple" by Vanity Fair.
 Known for her wiles and feminine prowess, Locke possessed a certain mystique that left a lasting impression on audiences of the opposite sex.
 About her appeal, photographer Rick McGinnis said: "She made every male around her default to a courtly version of themselves, keeping their voice down, their manners in check, and their eagerness to see that she was comfortable at the foremost."